gesmith0606/Changeorders/README.md

  The main factors of information we pulled included:
 - Total Cost of the change order
-- The Labor type (Carpenter, Taper)
+- The Labor type (Carpenter, Taper, ect.)
 - Amount of Laborers
 - Labor Rate
 - Material Cost